Dec 082011

 Natural selection is a pretty amazing process.
 Generations of selection on hormonal responses (which play a prime role in the expression of color genes) have likely resulted in juveniles that are much less colorful than adults.
 But the fact that in some populations juveniles are still colorful suggests that there are some populations where this conflict has not been fully resolved.
 Wow.
 That was a long explanation.

 I tested this hypothesis with four simple experiments.
 First, I did a survey to find out if there really were more juveniles in patches than vegetation by putting pitfall traps in vegetation of open habitats and seeing what we’d catch.
-Second, we performed a clay model predation experiment, making hundreds of clay lizard models, putting them in vegetation and open areas and looking at where they were attacked most and by what types of predators (you can see these experiments in action by watching Field Visions II and III).
-Third, we collected juveniles and inspected them for scars that came from being attacked by other lizards (see Field Vision V).
-And finally, we tethered juveniles to a fishing pole and introduced them to adult lizards to see whether the adults would try and eat them (again, if you want to watch some lizard cannibalism, check out Cold-Blooded Cannibals).
+Second, we performed a clay model predation experiment, making hundreds of clay lizard models, putting them in vegetation and open areas and looking at where they were attacked most and by what types of predators (you can see these experiments in action by watching and ).
+Third, we collected juveniles and inspected them for scars that came from being attacked by other lizards (see ).
+And finally, we tethered juveniles to a fishing pole and introduced them to adult lizards to see whether the adults would try and eat them (again, if you want to watch some lizard cannibalism, check out ).

 A juvenile that we collected with two large scars from being attacked by an adult lizard.